Facebook advertising is considered to be one of the most effective & affordable advertising mediums available today.

-Facebook provides option for its advertisers to show call to action with each advert.
-These call to action buttons help people to know about the expected action to be taken.
+Facebook provides an option for its advertisers to show a call to action with each advert.
+These call-to-action buttons help people to know about the expected action to be taken.

 For eg. if your ad is all about showcasing your products, you may use a call to action of ‘Shop Now’ and if you want to share some information about your services, you may use a call to action of ‘Learn More’ button.